 New DIY Bed for this Navy Boys Bedroom

-Bennett also has a new bed.
+Bennett also has a new bed for his navy boys bedroom.

 Jason & I had agreed that the one we had in here originally was taking up too much floor space & because we had so many house projects to do we would just go buy one.